What are the benefits of using a Social Security Disability attorney?

 People have to apply for SSD if asked to do so by their own auto insurance company in Michigan.
 But they are not required to appeal a denial of Social Security Disability.
 Appeals filed by well-meaning lawyers who are unfamiliar with Michigan’s tough car accident threshold laws can devastate the success of personal injury lawsuits and an accident victim’s future legal rights.

-Anyone applying for Social Security Disability must be very careful to consider both no-fault insurance benefits and the economic loss claims that can be made in a third-party lawsuit, as SSD is intimately connected to the success of both.
+Anyone applying for Social Security Disability must be very careful to consider both No-Fault insurance benefits and the economic loss claims that can be made in a third-party lawsuit, as SSD is closely connected to the success of both.
 Read here for 17 mistakes that can ruin your car accident case.

 Call Michigan Auto Law at (800) 777-0028, or fill out our consultation form, and we can put you in touch with a Social Security Disability attorney.
 We can take the guess work out of this complicated process, so you can concentrate on recovering from your traumatic auto accident.
 There is absolutely no fee or obligation.